-Some believe that microcrystals within the flint fuse, making the material more homogeneous and easier to flake; others contend that heat creates microscopic cracks that slightly weaken the flint’s structure, thus improving its workability.
+Some believe that microcrystals within the flint fuse and make the material more homogeneous and easier to flake; others contend that heat creates microscopic cracks that slightly weaken the flint’s structure, thus improving its workability.

 Flint collecting is not permitted at the Flint Ridge State Memorial or the Flint Ridge Ancient Quarries and Nature Preserve, but collectors are always welcome at Nethers Farm, four miles east on Flint Ridge Road.
 Popular for decades among collectors, Nethers Farm provides easy access to exposures of colorful, high-quality flint.
 Collectors can gather loose pieces or use hammers and chisels to remove pieces from the many exposures.

 The collecting fee at Nethers Farm is $5 and 50 cents per pound of specimens removed.
 Payment is made on the honor system; if no one is at the farm, collectors weigh their specimens on a scale on the farmhouse porch and leave their fees in an envelope.